Triscus/EuroshieldDrums/README.md

 #### 2:Length
 Set the duration of the envelope.(10 to 2000 ms) At the moment retriggering is not implemented.
 If a trigger is received while the envelope is active, it will be ignored.

-Tip: Sending a Gate Signal will continueously trigger the drum if the enevelope is short enough.
+*Sending a Gate Signal will continuously trigger the drum if the envelope is short enough.

 #### 3:2nd
 Emulates a two-headed tom, by adding a second sine wave that is harmonized a perfect fifth above the base frequency.
 Using this involves a slight CPU penalty.